dart-lang/language/resources/type-system/flow-analysis.md

 - `promotionChain` is the variable's promotion chain.
 This is a list of types that the variable has been promoted to, with the final type in the list being the current promoted type of the variable.
-It must always be a valid promotion chain for declared type `declaredType`.
+It is always strictly bounded by `declaredType`.

 - `tested` is a set of types which are considered "of interest" for the purposes of promotion, generally because the variable in question has been tested